benmvp/slides/2018/nodesummit/esnext.md

 </div>

 NOTES:
+- Talked about 3 features affecting classes
-- Pretty sure the class features will be available in next major version
+- Pretty sure the class features will be available in next Node major version
   * Already exist in Chrome

 /////